-North Carolina Wesleyan College assigns oversight for the listed area of responsibility to the individual designated below, and the designated individual is responsible for establishing written procedures which are to be published in appropriate documents.
+North Carolina Wesleyan University assigns oversight for the listed area of responsibility to the individual designated below, and the designated individual is responsible for establishing written procedures which are to be published in appropriate documents.

 - Academic (non-grade related) – Provost/Vice President for Academic Affairs

 It is assumed that most general and specific student complaints can be resolved informally through dialogue between the student and the appropriate College personnel.
 Students are requested to make their grievance known immediately upon discovery so that College personnel can respond in a timely manner.

 On occasion, a student’s grievance may be unresolved through informal discussion with whom the complaint lies.
 When that happens, the student should submit the grievance, whether general or specific, in writing to the administrator who has jurisdiction over the department in which the incident occurred.
 This may be done by completing the Student Complaint Form.
 The written grievance statement should include the following: